joelschurgin/WaveFunctionCollapse/README.md

 # Optimizations for the Wave Function Collapse algorithm.

+## GOAL
+Implement an algorithm.
+Optimize it!
+Time different versions to test.

+### Original Algorithm
+Written in ```main_no_parallel.cpp```.
 For those who are unfamiliar, wave function collapse generates an image in the style of a source image.
 The source image is broken into small patterns and find rules for which patterns can be next to each other based on pixel values.
 The rules are used to generate a new (usually larger) image.

-### Original Algorithm
-Written in ```main_no_parallel.cpp```.

 ### OpenMP Parallelization
 Written in ```main_omp.cpp```.